nam-trinh/nam-trinh.github.io/_pages/about.md

   - /about.html
 ---

-Hello There!!!

 My name is Nam.
-I'm a Machine Learning engineer with expertise on deep learning for speech data and natural language processing.
-I'm currently working as a research assistant in the Insight SFI Research Centre for Data Analytics, Dublin City University where I develop machine learning models for improving people's mental well-being                                                                        .
+I consider myself as Machine Learning Engineer with 4 years of experience expertise on deep learning for speech data and natural language processing.
+Previously I was working as a MLE in the Insight SFI Research Centre for Data Analytics, Dublin City University where I develop machine learning models for improving people's mental well-being by developing a pipeline of speech recognition and text sentiment analysis for the task of speech emotion classification.
+Currently I'm working in the Huawei Ireland Research Centre as a Research Data Scientist Intern where I help Huawei build speech-related and image retrieval applications.

 A few words about myself:
 1. A "Tab", "Visual Studio Code" and "Git" person